 For information about the university’s ability to arrange alternate work schedules, job assignments, and teleworking visit Faculty/Staff FAQ | Information on Coronavirus Disease 2019 (COVID-19).
 Regularly check-in on those being provided accommodations or alternate arrangements to ensure they continue to foster employee success as public health circumstances transition.

 For information about leaves view the COVID-19 Employee Leave Frequently Asked Questions and COVID-19 Temporary Leave Flowchart.
-If an employee needs to be on leave, complete the COVID-19 Leave Request Survey.
+If an employee needs to be on leave, complete the Panther Health Survey.

 6) Workplace Policies and Training